paulgclark/grc-install/README.md

 - this script is a quick and dirty standalone and shouldn't be expected to work with any of the others here

+./hackrf_from_source.sh
+- note that this runs without needing root privileges
+- installs hackrf tools as well as osmocom GRC blocks

-sudo ./install_scripts/fosphor_install.sh
+sudo -E ./install_scripts/fosphor_install.sh
 - installs OpenCL and gr-fosphor from source to your target
-- this may or may not work depending on your hardware
+- currently, this only works for gnuradio 3.8
-- I was successful on Intel machines with integrated graphics
+- currently, this only works on Intel machines with integrated graphics

 sudo ./install_scripts/grc_install_flabs_class.sh
 - contains additional software for those taking a Factoria Labs SDR class